WamWooWam/ImageYoinker/README.md

 # ImageYoinker
- A small Discord bot that takes image embeds from one channel and download them to disk.
+ A small Discord bot that takes image embeds from one channel and downloads them to disk.